ubc/idmapping-front/README.md

 > This is the frontend for Identity Detective, which is used to unmask the identities for the on campus users.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.

+## Running unit tests

+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Running end-to-end tests

+Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Before running the tests make sure you are serving the app via `ng serve`.

+## Deploying to Github Pages

+Run `ng github-pages:deploy` to deploy to Github Pages.

+## Further help

+To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 ## Getting Started

 ### Install dependencies